M-Gkiko/ESP32_AWS_Weatherstation/README.md

 ## Project Overview

 As illustrated in the following image below this project aims to build a simple weather station that records temperature and humidity using an ESP32, a DHT11 sensor, and an RGB LED lamp for debugging.
 The measurements are then transmitted to AWS IoT Core utilizing WIFI and the MQTT transport protocol.
-Furthermore, the data is automatically stored into a Timestream database so that it can be quired and represented using graphs with Graphana.
+Furthermore, the data is automatically stored into a Timestream database so that it can be quired and represented using graphs with Grafana Cloud.

 ![Architecture](https://github.com/M-Gkiko/ESP32_AWS_Weatherstation/blob/77947f48cad9f2893f39b9f27e65d26aa45eba08/images/AWS_IoT.png)